doungdoth/doungdoth.github.io/index.md

-## Only welcomed guests may continue this site
+## Only welcomed guests may continue

 You can use the [editor on GitHub](https://github.com/doungdoth/doungdoth.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.